thentenaar/mmm/README.md

 need not have a numeric designation, and they will be applied in the order in which they were committed to the repository.
-Revisions correspond to the actual SHA1 hash for the commit at which the current aet of migrations was performed.
+Revisions correspond to the actual SHA1 hash for the commit at which the current set of migrations was performed.

 The ``git`` source requires [libgit2](https://libgit2.github.com).